 Pros

-- No per-task billing limits when running self-hosted.
+- No per-task billing when self-hosted.

 Cons

-- Requires ongoing maintenance if hosted internally.
+- Requires hosting, maintenance, and monitoring if managed internally.

 Pabbly Connect – Best budget-friendly automation